Komrod/web-servo/README.md

 ## How to use

-Launch the server with one line of script:
+Launch the server with one line of script in your javascript file:
 ```
   require('web-servo').start();
 ```